 This discount applies only during the initial offering period.
 Certain Fee Account investors may be assessed transaction or other fees on the purchase and/or redemption of Units by their broker-dealer or other processing organizations for providing certain transaction or account activities.
-We reserve the right to limit or deny purchases of Units in Fee Accounts by investors or selling firms whose frequent trading activity is determined to be detrimental to the Trust.
+We reserve the right to limit or deny purchases of Units in Fee Accounts by investors or selling firms whose frequent trading activity is determined to be detrimental to the Trust

 DISTRIBUTION OF UNITS.
 During the initial offering period and thereafter to the extent additional Units continue to be offered by means of this Prospectus, Units will be distributed by the Sponsor at the Public Offering Price.
-The initial offering period is anticipated to be approximately four months and the Sponsor may extend the initial offering period.
 The Sponsor intends to qualify the Units for sale in certain States through dealers who are members of the Financial Industry Regulatory Authority, Inc. ("FINRA").
 The Sponsor does not register Units for sale in any foreign country.
 This Prospectus does not constitute an offer of Units in any state or country where Units cannot be offered or sold lawfully.
 The Sponsor may reject any order for Units in whole or in part.
 The concessions with respect to Units sold by dealers are as follows:

 Amount of Purchase Dealer Concession

 Less than \$50,000 3.15%

-\$50,000 but less than \$100,000
+\$50,000 but less than \$100,000 2.90%

 \$100,000 but less than \$250,000 2.65%

 \$250,000 but less than \$500,000 2.35%

 \$500,000 but less than \$1,000,000 2.25%

 \$1,000,000 or greater 1.80%